1Berkshire Strategic Alliance

 - The Berkshire Visitors Bureau (BVB) was formed in 1938 and serves as the official destination marketing organization for the County, charged with attracting and serving visitors to the Berkshires.

-- 1Berkshire operations solidify with David Curtis coming on as the Economic Development Specialist focused on working with companies hoping to expand, open, or relocate in Berkshire County.
+- 1Berkshire operations solidify with David Curtis as the Economic Development Specialist focused on working with companies hoping to expand, open, or relocate in Berkshire County.
 Berkshire Community College became a stakeholder in 1Berkshire, moving their Berkshire Enterprises program into the learning center at the Central Station and providing training for entrepreneurial ventures.

-- A tiered investment model for 1Berkshire was launched, which allows businesses to join all three affiliated organizations with one check, in addition to qualifying them for additional benefits available exclusively to 1Berskhire investors.
+- A tiered investment model for 1Berkshire was launched, which allows businesses to join all affiliated organizations with one check, in addition to qualifying them for additional benefits available exclusively to 1Berskhire investors.

 - Community leaders became well acquainted with the Central Station, as it hosted over 300 meetings (with over 4,000 attendees in total!) in its meeting spaces space for various organizations